-- Relax voice, speak from diaphragm - If necessary state "I don't know if this is a good time, maybe I'll hit a wall or need to go, can I tell you if it's not going well? - Connect with buddhanature of self and other, assume best in everyone - Start authentically positive: Don't contrive positive feedback but look for it.
-Give very specific positive feedback, "when you did such and such, it made me feel such and such" "I'm really glad you pushed this forward...."
-Or "I totally trust you to do this" - Conscious Question Asking: - You may have already covered this but...
-I am sure you've already thought of this...
-You're probably already thinking along these lines... - At first sign of rub (if you feel that adrenaline rising): - "Can you rephrase that?"
+- Relax voice, speak from diaphragm - Be clear abour your state of mind and listen if others say they are not feeling ready.
+If necessary state "I don't know if this is a good time, can I tell you if it's not going well? " - Connect with buddhanature of self and other, assume the best in everyone - Start authentically positive: Don't contrive positive feedback but look for it.
+Give very specific positive feedback, "when you did such and such, it made me feel such and such" - Conscious Question Asking: You may have already covered this but... - l am sure you've already thought of this... - You're probably already thinking along these lines... - At first sign of rub (if you feel that adrenaline rising): "Can you rephrase that?"
 "Do I sense that something here is not sitting well with you?"
-"Can you be very specific about what is bothering you?"
-You don't need to change your view necessarily, but acknowledge the other's - Stay alert.
-Take note when you - Keep note of when you become sensitive/reactive Keep note of when manage to avert becoming sensitive/reactive Succeed or fail to be gentle /more inclusive - Other good phrases/techniques
+"Can you be very specific about what is bothering you?" - Stay alert.
+Take note when you become sensitive/reactive manage to avert becoming sensitive/reactive Succeed or fail to be gentle /more inclusive - Other good phrases/techniques